Shane-Brooker/civ-ipriot-smiley/knowledge_and_evidence.md

    >
 3. What difference stands out the most to you and why?
    > The Happy subclass inherits from an abstract class and an abstract method(blink).
 The Sad subclass should also be
-   > able to inherit from the same abstract method because it also has the same attributes(draw_eyes)
+   > able to inherit from the same abstract method because it also has the same attributes(draw_eyes), but has not been
+   > chosen to as it also does not have the correct method blink().
    >
 4. How does this difference affect the functionality of these classes
-   > The class Sad doesn't inherit from the Blinkable abstract class, and therefor cannot use the blink abstract method.
+   > The class Sad doesn't inherit from the Blinkable abstract class, doesn't have a blink() method, and therefor cannot
+   > use the blink abstract method.
    >

 ### Where is the Sense(Hat) in the code?